jadestudios/discord-music-player/README.md

 | Version | Status and Information|
 ---|---|
-az22 - 24 | Latest - Based on DMP 9.1.1
+az27 | Latest - Based on DMP 9.1.1
-az19 - 21 | Depracated - Based on DMP 9.0.2 - Discord Voice packet issue
-az18 | Deprecated - Last Native Discord.JS V13 - Based on  DMP 8.3.0
-az13 - az17 | Deprecated - Security issue in Discord Voice
-az1 - az12 | Non-Functional
+az26 and below | Deprecated

 ---